-What’s new for those who have already read the first edition of The 4 Hour Workweek?
+What’s new for those who have already read the first edition of The 4-Hour Workweek?
 Approximately 80 additional pages, essentially listing dozens of case studies from reader testimonials, pending my own testimonial.
 A selection of the best articles published on his blog, and an update to the tools and resources data.
 Is it worth buying the second edition if you have read the first one?
-Yes, definitely, considering the ridiculously low price of this book in comparison to the value it offers.
+Yes, definitely, considering the ridiculously low price of The 4-hour workweek in comparison to the value it offers.

 Step 1: D is for Definition

 Tim Ferriss begins by telling the story of an encounter he had with an American tycoon named Mark.
 At several thousand meters in altitude, in the first-class cabin of an airplane.

 Mark owned service stations, grocery stores, and casinos.
 He and his friends had been known to lose.
 Between 500,000 to one million dollars in a single weekend in Las Vegas, he told him.

 When Tim Ferriss, whose curiosity was aroused, asked him which of his businesses he preferred.
 Mark was quick to answer: “None of them”.